ruslangaifutdinov/com_to_tcp_scanner/README.md

 # com_to_tcp_scanner
-Convert com to tcp for scanner
+Program to convert COM Port to TCP to be able to send information from the barcode scanner